Affordable Housing Campaign

 - Homelessness is increasing - including a growing proportion of women, children and young people.

-Following a review by the Greater Sydney Commission (now closed), the NSW Government is considering what policies to adopt to alleviate what it admits is a very serious problem.
+Following a review by the Greater Sydney Commission (GSC) in 2016-17, the NSW Government is considering what policies to adopt to alleviate what it admits is a very serious problem.
 The government has engaged expert advisers and is expected to announce soon what steps it will take.